-The authors would like to thank Prof. C.-F. Westin for the fruitful discussions and for providing MATLAB codes on the construction of the quadrature filters at the early stage of the software development.
-They would also like to thank Dr. Yu of the Department of Diagnostic Radiology and Organ Imaging, Prince of Wales Hospital, Hong Kong, for providing the clinical data and helping the segmentation, as well as the anonymous reviewers for their perceptive comments, which have significantly improved this paper.
+This work is supported in part by the Hong Kong Research Grants Council (HK RGC) under grants HKUST6209/02E and DAG01/02.EG04, and the Sino Software Research Institute (SSRI) under grant SSRI01/02.EG22.
+The authors wish to thank Prof. C.-F. Westin for the fruitful discussions, and providing MATLAB codes on the construction of the quadrature filters at the early stage of the software development; Dr. Simon C. H. Yu of the Department of Diagnostic Radiology and Organ Imaging (DROID), Prince of Wales Hospital (PWH), Hong Kong, for providing the clinical data.
+They would also like to thank the anonymous reviewers for their perceptive comments, which have significantly improved the paper.